Ikhwan revolt

-The Ikhwan revolt was an uprising in the Arabian Peninsula from 1927 to 1930 led by the Ikhwan.
-It began in 1927, when the tribesmen of the Otaibah, Mutayr and Ajman rebelled against the authority of Ibn Saud and engaged in cross-border raids into parts of Transjordan, Mandatory Iraq and the Sheikhdom of Kuwait.
-The relationship between the House of Saud and the Ikhwan deteriorated into an open bloody feud in December 1928.
-The main instigators of the rebellion were defeated in the Battle of Sabilla, on 29 March 1929.
-Ikhwan tribesmen and troops loyal to Abdulaziz clashed again in the Jabal Shammar region in August 1929, and Ikhwan tribesmen attacked the Awazim tribe on 5 October 1929.
+The Ikhwan revolt was an uprising in the Arabian Peninsula from 1929 to 1930 led by the Ikhwan against Ibn Saud.
+In late 1927, the tribesmen of the Otaibah, Mutayr and Ajman launched cross-border raids into parts of Mandatory Iraq, challenging the authority of Ibn Saud.
+The relations between the House of Saud and the Ikhwan rebels gradually deteriorated into an open bloody feud by January 1929.
+The main rebel forces were defeated in the Battle of Sabilla, on 29 March 1929.
+Ikhwan tribal rebels and troops loyal to Ibn Saud clashed again in the Jabal Shammar region in August 1929, and Ikhwan tribesmen attacked the Awazim tribe on 5 October 1929.

 Faisal al-Duwaish, the main leader of the rebellion and the Mutair tribe, fled to Kuwait in October 1929 before being detained by the British and handed over to Ibn Saud.
 Al-Duwaish would die in Riyadh on 3 October 1931 from an apparent heart condition.
 Government troops had finally suppressed the rebellion on 10 January 1930, when other Ikhwan rebel leaders surrendered to the British.
-In the aftermath, the Ikhwan leadership was slain, and the remains were eventually incorporated into regular Saudi units.
-Sultan bin Bajad, one of the three main Ikhwan leaders, was killed in 1931, while Al-Duwaish died in prison in Riyadh on 3 October 1931.
+In the aftermath, much of the Ikhwan leadership was killed or imprisoned, while the remaining rebels were gradually incorporated into regular Saudi units.
+Sultan bin Bajad, one of the three main Ikhwan leaders, died in 1932 after having been captured by the men of Ibn Saud.